sawyer7246/LeetCode/README.md

 #`E`Majority Element
 Given an array of size n, find the majority element.
-The majority element is the element that appears more than ⌊ n/2 ⌋ times.
+The majority element is the element that appears more than 鈱� n/2 鈱� times.

 You may assume that the array is non-empty and the majority element always exist in the array